 People often wonder about the term ‘Sustainable Fashion“ or “Eco Fashion”.
-Though it has become a popular trend in the field of the fashion industry, but raising the level of consumer awareness is yet to spring up.
-People may know the meaning literally, but they fail to envision its impact upon our environment and economy as well.
+Though it has become a popular trend in the field of the fashion industry, raising the level of consumer awareness is yet to spring up.
+People may know the meaning literally, but they fail to envision its impact on our environment and economy as well.

 Sustainable fashion can be defined as a part of the growing design trend, which aims at creating an ecosystem where economic growth and environmental health can mutually sustain.

 We can’t deny the fact that consumers are the backbone of the economic system of any nation.
 No industry can ever flourish if there is a lack of consumer demand for a product or service.
 So we, as consumers, play a vital role in any economic or social change.
-According to the Multiplier Effect of microeconomics, the cycle of Consumer Demand, Investment and Innovations brings out the Industrial Revolution.
-So it is of utmost important to create consumer awareness first if you really want to bring about any effective change which goes true for Fashion Industry too.
+According to the Multiplier Effect of microeconomics, the cycle of Consumer Demand, Investment, and Innovations brings out the Industrial Revolution.
+So it is of utmost importance to create consumer awareness first if you really want to bring about any effective change which goes true for Fashion Industry too.

 Why should we care for sustainable fashion?

 Well, it’s a common question we all ask but hardly any of us dig deeper to find out the answers.
-Many of us even think how can a few pieces of clothes that we wear could affect the environment and somehow we end up putting the blame on manufacturers for not adhering to sustainable standards.
+Many of us even think about how can a few pieces of clothes that we wear could affect the environment and somehow we end up putting the blame on manufacturers for not adhering to sustainable standards.
 It also makes sense to all of us, right?

 Let’s find out some facts about the Textile Industry